Working mom guilt is common among new moms, and overcoming it may be a little challenging, but with the right help, you surely can get through it.

 Being a mom is the best feeling ever for most women.
 Some had to wait a little while before becoming one, while others had it earlier than expected.
 Whatever the timing was – it gives us the same exact feeling.
 It is super priceless!

 Do you still remember the very first time you saw your baby?
 How was it?
 Did you tear up because of joy?
 For sure.
 We really find it ironic how a simple glace to our baby makes us all forget about the physical pain of giving birth – oh, and the emotional too.

 Now, you go home, and here you are starting to face the reality of motherhood/parenthood.
 You no longer have nurses and doctors to help you out.
 It is just you and your husband, sometimes family members who are coming over.

-So, the days went by, and you realized, your maternity leave is almost done.
+So, the days went by, and you realized, your maternity leave, which is a privilege you get under the Family and Medical Leave Act (FMLA) is almost over.
 You only have a few more days to spend with your baby.
 A few more days to take care of your baby, and be with your baby exclusively.

 You hate it, but you got to face it.
 You are a career woman too.
 Apart from being a mom, you wear another hat.
 Work is waiting for you.
 As much as you want to spend all your time taking care of your baby, you also need to help your husband out to ensure your baby gets a bright future.

 We know exactly how it feels — working mom guilt is probably one of the feelings we hate the most.
 But don’t worry, if you feel like it is just you, well, you are wrong.
 You are not alone in this journey.
 In fact, there are so many moms out there who are going through the same thing as you do, who is battling working mom guilt like you.

 With that said, we want to help out.
 That is why today, we are going to share with you some tips on how you can get over with working mom guilt.

 But before that, let’s discuss what working mom guilt is all about first.